React-Ts-Apps/recipes-app-git/README.md

 # React + TypeScript + Vite

-This project data from https://www.themealdb.com/api.php
+This project uses API calls to fetch data from https://www.themealdb.com/api.php

 Recipes can be viewed  based on categories.

-React hooks, pagination and popups are implemented
+React hooks, pagination and popups are implemented.